Tuning Random Generators: Property-Based Testing as Probabilistic Programming: Constructing Tunable Generators

 \subsubsection{Correlating Random Choices in the Generator}

 We described how we can increase the number of symbolic weights in a generator by parameterizing them over the function arguments.
 This technique, including the change shown in \autoref{fig:gen-tree-flips-parent-color}, has another effect: it correlates random choices in the generator that were previously independent.
 In particular, the generator in \autoref{fig:gen-tree-flips} chooses between different constructors, namely \texttt{Leaf} and \texttt{Branch}, independently of the color of the parent node.
 But that is no longer the case in \autoref{fig:gen-tree-flips-parent-color}, which parametrizes symbolic weights by the \texttt{parentColor}.
-Depending on the \texttt{color} of the parent node, the probability of choosing \texttt{Leaf} changes.
+Depending on the parent \texttt{color}, the probability of choosing \texttt{Leaf} changes.

 The resulting dependency among random choices allows the generator to more closely fit an objective function.
-One can also add even more dependencies by \emph{frontloading} random choices, allowing them to be made in tandem.
+One can add more dependencies by \emph{frontloading} random choices, allowing them to be made in tandem.
 For example, the RBT generator in \autoref{fig:gen-tree-flips} makes independent choices for the constructors of the two children of a \texttt{Branch}.
-One can instead frontload these choices and make them correlated as shown in \autoref{fig:gen-tree-flips-is-leaf}.
+Instead, frontloading these choices can correlate them, as shown in \autoref{fig:gen-tree-flips-is-leaf}.
 The \texttt{genTree} function in that figure chooses the constructors for the two children beforehand and passes that information as arguments to the subcalls.